 Marinating is only superior if it helps a cut of meat in a way that a dry rub cannot, and this is mostly in the area of imparting flavor.
 With a dry rub, there is less penetration and the flavor is more in the crust itself, although a dry rub does add flavor to some extent, to the meat itself.

 Some, of course, believe a dry rub is always superior.
+They even refer to it as a dry marinade.
 Again, it depends on the cut of meat.
 You should not need to marinate a prime steak, in which case a dry rub may be the perfect choice.
 But then again, a prime cut of steak doesn't need much help.
 Sometimes, both bringing and dry rubs are used (brining is basically salt water with some sugar), and this can really deliver a flavor bomb, as a salt and water solution can penetrate deeper than a marinade.
 For tougher cuts, it is the cooking method, ultimately that tenderize the meat, but this also means a very cooked result, which is all the more reason to deliver as much flavor to the end result as possible.
 Which is superior, marinades or dry rubs, may never be truly decided, but I personally tend to fall on the side of dry rubs, but a brine followed by a dry rub is the ultimate, in my personal opinion.

 This leads us to a connected myth.
 Salting, and by extension, dry rubbing, before cooking, will dry out meat since salt leaches the moisture out.
 Salt can definitely leach out moisture but the small amount used on the outside of meat will have little effect on the overall moisture content.
 Presalting tends to give a more well-rounded flavor.
 However, salt does draw forth a little bit of moisture to the surface, and this can interfere with the browning of a steak, pork chop, etc. A dry rub solves this problem since it creates it's own "crust" and there is usually some kind of sugar that helps with carmelizaton of the surface.
 If you only want to use salt, and you prefer to pre-salt, all you need to do is to avoid salting to far in advance and letting the meat sit.
 Pat your meat very dry, and salt the last second before cooking on a high(ish) heat, assuming it's a nice cut of steak, and not something like chuck or round.
 What little water that comes to the surface at that point should quickly evaporate and the browning should proceed nicely.
 However, if you're using a pan and not a grill, don't overcrowd it!
 If too much water comes from the meat in an overcrowded pan, you'll be steaming your meat.